dannotsys/Hypercubus.Mapping/README.md

 ### Why use this library?

-#### Pure .NET Standard 2.0 Code with No Dependencies
+#### Pure .NET Standard 1.6 Code with No Dependencies

-This library does not use Reflection.Emit package so it can be used in Xamarin projects with no problem.
+This library does not use Reflection.Emit package so it can be used in Xamarin, Mono and UWP projects with no problem.

 #### Allows Multiple Profiles